dataswift/HAT2.0/docs/fileUploadDocs.md

 }
 ```

 Importantly, it includes the unique file identifier for the HAT `fileId` and `contentUrl` indicating where the file should be uploaded.
 The upload `contentUrl` is signed and has limited duration validity, most likely 5 minutes, after which it becomes invalid.
-Then uploading itself could be done as (*note:* `x-amz-server-side-encryption` hearder is mandatory):
+Then uploading itself could be done as (*note:* `x-amz-server-side-encryption` header is mandatory):

 ```curl
 curl -v -T ${LOCAL_FILE} \